MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/configure-yammer.md

 <a name="RestrictApps"> </a>

 This feature gives users the option to translate messages from [any language supported by Microsoft Translator](https://www.microsoft.com/en-us/translator/languages.aspx) into the network's default language.
 To enable this feature, the network admin must accept a Terms and Services agreement in order to use Microsoft's proprietary translation technology.
 This feature is disabled by default.

+When this is enabled, users will see a **Translate** option right under any message that has been posted in a language different than the language they have selected in **Preferences** in their Yammer settings.

 - On the **Configuration** page, in the **Enabled Features** section, select whether to allow **Message Translation**.